ivanpierre/wrapping-clojure-tooling-in-containers/README.md

-Example of Wrapping Clojure Development Tooling in a Containers
+Wrapping Clojure Development Tooling in a Containers
 ===============================================================

 Code demo for my talk "Wrapping Clojure Development Tooling in a Containers".